 Yoga is an immense topic that is: intellectual, physical, personal, and spiritual.
 There is so much to learn and experience.
 There are many ways to approach yoga (bhakti yoga, jnana yoga, & karma yoga to name a few), all of which require that the aspirant dedicate themselves to their particular path in order to make progress.

 Being a yoga student looks like a regular personal practice that consists of asana, pranayama, meditation, scriptural study, attending classes, and making time for workshops and other forms of focused study.
 This will give you a strong foundation for teaching yoga.

 Oftentimes, consistency of practice is more important than duration.

-This is a very simple idea, however it can be equally challenging to implement.
+This is a very simple idea, however, it can be equally challenging to implement.
 Practicing a little each day, or on regularly scheduled occasions is more effective than “stop and go.”
 Consistent practice will build momentum over time, one brick at a time.

 Yoga study, as with other topics requires both regularity and a natural curiosity or inclination, in addition to a sincere desire to learn more.
 Build your practice over time, and find joy in it as well.